String Geometry and Non-perturbative Formulation of String Theory: Including open strings

-By definition of the $\epsilon$-open neighbourhood, on a connected Riemann surface with open and closed punctures and with or without boundaries in $M$, arbitrary two string states with the same Chan-Paton indices are connected continuously.
+By definition of the $\epsilon$-open neighborhood, on a connected Riemann surface with open and closed punctures and with or without boundaries in $M$, arbitrary two string states with the same Chan-Paton indices are connected continuously.
 Thus, there is an one-to-one correspondence between such a Riemann surface that have Chan-Paton indices and a curve parametrized by $\bar{\tau}$ from $\bar{\tau}=-\infty$ to $\bar{\tau}=\infty$ on $\mathcal{M}_D$.
 That is, curves that represent asymptotic processes on $\mathcal{M}_D$ reproduce the right moduli space of the Riemann surfaces.

-By a general curve parametrized by $t$ on $\mathcal{M}_D$, string states on the different Riemann surfaces that have even different genera, can be connected continuously, whereas the different Riemann surfaces that have different genera cannot be connected continuously in the moduli space of the Riemann surfaces.
-Therefore, the string geometry is expected to possess non-perturbative effects.
+By a general curve parametrized by $t$ on $\mathcal{M}_D$, string states on the different Riemann surfaces that have even different genera, can be connected continuously, whereas the different Riemann surfaces that have different genera cannot be connected continuously in the moduli space of the Riemann surfaces in the target space.